13.5. Controlling How Memory is Allocated and Used

 The following configuration sets the interval to 120 seconds and the maximum count to 2 blocks' worth of tuples.

-You can modify the compaction settings at any time — when initializing the database with the voltdb init command or while it is running using the voltadmin update command.
+You can modify the compaction settings at any time — when initializing the database with the voltdb init command or while it is running using the voltadmin set or update command.
 If, for any reason, compaction is not keeping up with the number of delete operations and the amount of fragmentation is growing, you can force the system to run compaction using the voltadmin defrag command.
 The voltadmin defrag command begins an iteration of the compaction process, regardless of the currently configured schedule, and triggers any appropriate compaction transactions that are required.

 When running compaction manually, you have three additional controls available.